 Vacation is such a treasured time for all of us and accommodations play a large part in how well (or not) your vacation goes.
-Instead of booking a hotel, have you considered high end vacation rentals?
-While rentals of private homes or rooms in a home have been available for a long time (we rented a room (a ‘bed and breakfast’) in someone’s London apartment in 1996), they have become all the rage with the advent of VRBO (vacation rental by owner, now owned by Homeaway), HomeAway (now owned by Expedia), and Airbnb.
+Instead of booking a hotel, have you considered high-end vacation rentals?
+While rentals of private homes or rooms in a home have been available for a long time (we rented a room (a ‘bed and breakfast’) in someone’s London apartment in 1996), they have become all the rage with the advent of VRBO (vacation rental by owner) and Airbnb.

-The three firms above are by far the most prevalent in the market, but there are also individuals who offer their homes for rent directly and many realty companies that represent very short term high end vacation rentals.
-You can also find high end vacation rentals being auctioned off at charity events.
+The two firms above are by far the most prevalent in the market, but there are also individuals who offer their homes for rent directly and many realty companies that represent very short-term high-end vacation rentals.
+You can also find high-end vacation rentals being auctioned off at charity events.

-We (my husband, friends, etc.) have used vacation rentals for years – in London as mentioned above, Hawaii, Barcelona, Mexico, and many more in the U.S. – and have typically had good luck.
-But, allow me to offer a few tips that will help you to make the most out of your experience with high end vacation rentals.
+People have used vacation rentals for years because they can be found all over the world including fabulous places like London, Hawaii, Barcelona, Mexico, and many more in the U.S. – and have typically had good luck.
+But, allow me to offer a few tips that will help you to make the most out of your experience with high-end vacation rentals.